Articles x Stories

 Grab a beer from the extensive list, or try their version of the Moscow Mule and watch the sunset across the lawn of Waterfront Park.

 Slowly but surely Door County’s brewing scene is growing.
 Shipwrecked brewpub in Egg Harbor has been around for 15 years, and in 2013, the McMahon family joined the ranks by opening Door County Brewing Co.
-Head to the taproom in Baileys Harbor and you’ll be hard pressed to swing your arms without hitting a family member, as John, Angie, and their sons Danny and Ben are almost always around brewing, cracking wise, or enjoying the great live music they bring in each weekend.
+Head to the taproom in Baileys Harbor and you’ll be hard pressed to swing your arms without hitting a family member, as John, Angie, and son Danny are almost always around brewing, cracking wise, or enjoying the great live music they bring in each weekend.
 Their array of Belgian-inspired beers has earned acclaim throughout the state.
+Their newest creation is Hacienda Brewing, brewed out of he same location but featuring its own unique, experimental flavors.

 Locals have turned to the bar at Husby’s to wet their whistle in Sister Bay for decades, but five years ago owners Chad Kodanko, John Sawyer and James Larson added a new dimension to the bar.
 They turned the old gas station and service shop next door into the Garage Bar, where visitors can eat and drink under the sun while listening to live music from great local and imported musicians.